Witt vectors, semirings, and total positivity: The composition structure on symmetric functions over

-But as D.\ Grinberg pointed out to me, non-toric $\Lambda_\bN$-semirings which are flat and finitely presented over $\bN$ are still not hard to create.
+In~\cite{Borger-deSmit:Integral-models}, De Smit and I proved some classification results about reduced $\Lambda$-rings that are finite flat over $\bZ$.
+It would be interesting to know if there are similar results over $\bN$.
+As D.\ Grinberg pointed out to me, it is not hard to construct non-toric $\Lambda_\bN$-semirings which are flat and finitely presented over $\bN$.
 One example is the sub-$\bN$-algebra of $\psi_{-1}$-invariants of the monoid algebra $\bN[x]/(x^3=1)$.
 It is isomorphic to $\bN[y]/(y^2=y+2)$, via the map $y\mapsto x+x^2$.
-In~\cite{Borger-deSmit:Integral-models}, De Smit and I proved some classification results about reduced $\Lambda$-rings that are finite flat over $\bZ$.
-It would be interesting to know if there are similar results over $\bN$.